CopernicaMarketingSoftware/Documentation/SMTPeter/feedback-clicks.md

 # Feedback loops for clicks

-SMTPeter rewrite hyperlinks in emails to track clicks if you enable click-tracking.
-When someone clicks on one of these rewritten links, the click is redirected over the SMTPeter webservers before it is forwarded to the actual website, so that we can log the click and use it for statistics.
+If you enable click-tracking, SMTPeter rewrites all hyperlinks in your emails.
+If someone clicks on one of these rewritten links, that user first goes to the SMTPeter website, where the click is registered, and is then immediately redirected to the original URL.
+This all happens automatically and very fast, and is most of the time unnoticable for your receiver.
+This technology allows SMTPeter to track all clicks on your mails.

-If you set up a click feedback loop, we will notify you in realtime about each click that we registered.
+If you set up a click feedback loop, SMTPeter also notifies you in realtime about these clicks.
 For each click we send a HTTP POST call (HTTPS is possible too) to your server with the relevant information about the click.

 ## Variables